TransLPRNet: Lite Vision-Language Network for Single/Dual-line Chinese License Plate Recognition: Our method

-To ensure the overall lightweight of the model, this paper employs the lightweight MiniLMv2 \cite{wang2020minilmv2} as the decoder.
-As shown in Figure \ref{fig4}, the core component of the decoder consists of four standard Transformer layers \cite{li2023trocr}.
-During training, the MiniLMv2 decoder first uses Masked Multi-Head Attention layers to process the historical information of the target sequence.
-Then, it combines this processed information with the feature sequence output from the visual encoder through Multi-Head Cross Attention layers, ultimately enabling the modeling of sequential dependencies and contextual constraints within the true label sequence.
+As shown in Figure \ref{fig4}, the core of the text decoder used in the TransLPRNet model consists of four standard Transformer layers.
+During training, the text decoder first utilizes a masked multi-head self-attention layer to process all known or previously generated target sequence content before the current moment in the target sequence.
+This masking mechanism ensures that the model does not prematurely see future target information when predicting the current position.
+Subsequently, through a multi-head cross-attention layer, the decoder fuses the processed target sequence information with the feature sequence output by the visual encoder, thereby using visual information to assist the model in understanding the structure and content of the sequence.
+This design enables the model to effectively learn the sequential dependencies and contextual constraints in the target sequence, thereby improving the accuracy of recognition and generation.

-Specifically, the visual encoder encodes the license plate image into a fixed-length feature sequence ${Z} = \{{{Z}}_1, {{Z}}_2, \ldots, {{Z}}_{16}\}$, where each ${{Z}}_i\in\mathbb{R}^{128}$ represents an image-level semantic token.
-This sequence serves as a conditional input to the decoder, guiding the decoding process to attend to relevant visual features.
-Within the decoder, ${Z}$ interacts with the decoder's autoregressive sequence through a multi-head cross-attention layer, with the computation performed as follows:
+Specifically, the visual encoder encodes the license plate image into a fixed-length feature sequence ${Z} = \{{{Z}}_1, {{Z}}_2, \ldots, {{Z}}_{49}\}$, where each ${{Z}}_i\in\mathbb{R}^{128}$ represents an image-level semantic token. which serves as the conditional input to the decoder to guide the decoding process to focus on the image content.
+In the decoder, the hidden state of the current layer after being processed by the masked multi-head self-attention module generates the query Q through a projection matrix W, which is used to guide the decoder to attend to the correlation information within its own sequence.
+Meanwhile, the encoder output Z generates the key K and value V through independent projection matrices, providing image feature information for the attention computation.

-Here, ${H}_{\text{dec}}$ represents the hidden state of the decoder's current layer, which serves as the query (${Q}$).
-This allows the decoder to focus on relevant information within its own hidden state.
-Meanwhile, ${Z}$ acts as both the key (${K}$) and value (${V}$), providing image feature information for the attention calculation.
-This setup enables the decoder to integrate relevant content from the image features based on its own state.
-During training, the embeddings ${Y}_{\text{label}} = \{\hat{{y}}_1, \hat{{y}}_2, \ldots, \hat{{y}}_8\}$ of the true labels (i.e., the license plate character sequence) are used as the decoder's autoregressive input, where $\hat{{y}}_j\in \mathbb{R}^{128}$ is a character token embedding.Subsequently, the model employs a Multi-Head Cross Attention layer to facilitate the interaction between the target information and visual features, yielding contextual information that provides sufficient semantic support for subsequent predictions.